 Every algorithmic trading strategy will have some parameters.
 There is no way around it.
 You will have to decide what length your indicators have, you will have to specify a specific amount for your stop loss or profit target.
 Beside the actual rules of your strategy the chosen parameters will usually significantly influence the back-test performance of your strategy.
 And with any parameter you add the danger of curve fitting rises significantly.
 Continue reading

-As an option seller you want the market to stay within the range prognosticated by implied volatility.
+When selling implied volatility you want the market to stay within the expected range.
 But what is the historic probability that markets behave as expected?
 And what other analysis could be done to enhance your chances and find the periods when it is wise to sell an at the money straddle?
 This article will try to give some answers to this question.

-Analysing at which time daily market extremes are established shows the significance of the first and last hours of market action.
-See how different markets show different behaviour and see what can be learned from this analysis.
+Analyzing at which time daily market extremes are established shows the significance of the first and last hours of market action.
+See how different markets show different behavior and see what can be learned from this analysis.